limansky/limansky_me/drafts/2016-07-02-Scala-type-variance-and-Java-collections.md

 ```

 But what if it's a library method, or we don't want to change the method
 signature for some other reason?
-And how `JavaConversions` manages to solve it?
+And how does `JavaConversions` manage to solve it?

 The difference is in the type resolution.